lupyuen/lupyuen.github.io/src/prtarget.md

 _But everyone else is checking out the Entire Repo?_

 Yeah we're not sure why other folks are following the same Potentially Unsafe Pattern, checking out the Entire Repo from the PR.
-We see plenty in [__GitHub Code Search__](TODO)...
+We see plenty in [__GitHub Code Search__](https://github.com/search?type=code&q=%22actions%2Flabeler%40v6%22+language%3AYAML&l=YAML)...

 TODO: Pic of GitHub Code Search

 _What exactly is the Safer Way to Label PRs in GitHub Actions?_

 We don't have any __Official GitHub Guidance__ for Safely Labeling a PR.
 Let's do it our way...

+TODO: Pic of Safer GitHub Tokens

 # Safer GitHub Tokens